zooxo/desk42/README.md

 ____________________

 The E6B flight computer is a legendary circular slide rule used in aviation.
 DESK42 has all capabilities (and more) of E6B for flight planning.
-The expert know-how for this application was contributed by Jim B. Williams, an approved flight engineer.
-He has logged several thousand hours of flight time over the past 64 years, is a certified FAA Ground School Instructor and has developed multiple aviation/navigation spreadsheets for VFR pilots.
+The know-how for this application was contributed by Jim B. Williams.
+Jim has logged several thousand hours of flight time over the past 64 years, is a certified FAA Ground School Instructor and has developed multiple aviation/navigation spreadsheets for VFR pilots.

 All tools of E6B are ordered in 17 pages (browse with F5, F6 or F4):
   1...4 Dead Reckoning